Pre-K & Kindergarten

 From their earliest years, Homestead students participate in creating and experiencing peace through quiet hikes in nature, song, and time spent with the school animals.
 They learn to build healthy, empathetic relationships and communicate effectively through the peace curriculum that is integral to the classroom culture.
 Just as the young elementary child learns about his or her place in the world, the older child learns one’s place in the concentric circles of community.
 Peace education becomes a process of inner development and outward service.
-Mixed-age classes and a school population of ages 2.5 – 14 affords many opportunities for children to collaborate.
+Mixed-age classes in broad-aged school populations afford many opportunities for children to collaborate.
 Throughout their time at Homestead, students are introduced to, participate in, and lead initiatives that promote inclusion and respect.

 This approach enhances each student’s sense of belonging and facilitates optimal learning.